cwensel/bash-emr/README.md

 Will return the list of clusters that in an active state.

 ### emrhost
-Will return the current master node on the EMR cluster.
+Will return the current master node DNS name on the EMR cluster.

-### emrhost-priv
-Will return the current the private ip of the master node on the EMR cluster.
+If 'priv' is given, will return the current the private ip of the master node on the EMR cluster.

+    emrhost priv

+Passing 'priv' to other commands that do a host lookup will force them to attach via the private ip.

 ### emrlogin
 Will remotely login to the master node.